ionic-team/ionic-docs/docs/api/input.md

 ## Filtering User Input

-Developers can use the `ionInput` event to update the input value in response to user input such as a keypress.
+Developers can use the `ionInput` event to update the input value in response to user input such as a `keypress`.
 This is useful for filtering out invalid or unwanted characters.

 When storing the value in a state variable, we recommend updating both the state variable and the `ion-input` component value.
 This ensures that the state variable and the `ion-input` component value remain in sync.